Amir Kabir: Reforms of the army

 Amir Kabir returned to Tabriz in 1263/1847.
-A year later, while retaining the post and title of vazir-e nezam, he was appointed lala-bashi or chief tutor to the crown prince Naser-al-din, who was still only fifteen years of age.
-Soon after, in Shawwal, 1264/September, 1848, Mohammad Shah died, and Naser al-din had to proceed to Tehran and assume the throne.
-But his minister, Mirza Fathallah Nasir-al-molk ʿAliabadi, was unable to procure the necessary funds, so Naser-al-din had recourse to Amir Kabir, who made the necessary arrangements.
-Naser-al-din’s confidence in Amir Kabir increased, and shortly after leaving Tabriz, he awarded him the rank of amir-e nezam, with full responsibility for the whole Iranian army.
+A year later, while retaining the post and title of vazir-e nezam, he was appointed lala-bashi or chief tutor to the crown prince Naser al-Din, who was still only fifteen years of age.
+Soon after, in Shawwal, 1264/September, 1848, Mohammad Shah died, and Naser al-Din had to proceed to Tehran and assume the throne.
+But his minister, Mirza Fathallah Nasir-al-molk ʿAliabadi, was unable to procure the necessary funds, so Naser al-Din had recourse to Amir Kabir, who made the necessary arrangements.
+Naser al-Din’s confidence in Amir Kabir increased, and shortly after leaving Tabriz, he awarded him the rank of amir-e nezam, with full responsibility for the whole Iranian army.
 After arriving in Tehran, he also appointed him chief minister (shakhs-e avval-e Iran), with the supplementary titles of amir-e kabir and atabak (Ḏu’l-qaʿda, 1264/October, 1848).
-The former title came to be his common designation; the latter, used for the first time since the Saljuq period, referred to the tutorial relationship between the minister and his young master.
+The former title came to be his common designation; the latter, used for the first time since the Saljuk era, referred to the tutorial relationship between the minister and his young master.

 His appointment as the chief minister aroused resentment, particularly the Queen Mother, Malek Jahan Khanom, and other princes, who resented Amir Kabir’s reduction of their spending and allowances.
 The intrigues of his opponents resulted in a mutiny of a company of Azerbaijani troops garrisoned in Tehran; but with the cooperation of Mirza Abu’l-Qasem Imam of Friday Prayer in Tehran, who ordered the merchants of Tehran to close the bazaar and arm themselves, the mutiny was soon quelled, and Amir Kabir resumed his duties.

 More severe disorder prevailed in a number of provincial cities, especially Mashhad.
 Toward the end of the reign of Mohammad Shah, Hamza Mirza Heshmat-al-doleh was appointed governor of Khorasan, but he found his authority disputed by Hasan Khan Salar, who, with the help of some local chieftains, had rebelled against the central government (1262/1846).
 Hamza Mirza abandoned Mashad to Hasan Khan and fled to Herat.
 Amir Kabir sent two armies against Hasan Khan, the second of which, commanded by Soltan Morad Mirza, defeated his forces and captured him.
 Amir Kabir had him executed (1266/1850), together with one of his sons and one of his brothers, a punishment of unprecedented severity for such provincial resistance to central authority, and a clear sign of Amir Kabir’s intention to assert the prerogatives of the state.